Are You Looking for the Best Collin County, Texas, DWI Attorney?

 How do I get a DWI charge dropped in Collin County, Texas?

-In order to get a DWI charge dropped in Texas, you must convince the state that they cannot prove at least one of the elements of the offense as it is defined in Penal Code §49.04.
-Alternatively, you could show that the offense did not occur in Collin County.
+In order to get a DWI charge dropped in Collin County, you must convince the state that they cannot prove at least one of the elements of the offense as it is defined in Penal Code §49.04.
 Our lawyers are experts in the Texas law regarding DWI, and we leverage our legal knowledge to mount successful defenses to government prosecutions.

-Thoroughly understanding both statutory law and case law contributes to effectively defending you in court.
-Consequently, as part of our practice, we publish a statutory resource guide on the DWI law in Texas.
+Thoroughly understanding both the DWI statute and related case law contributes to effectively defending you in court.
+As part of our practice, we publish and regularly update a statutory resource guide covering all Texas Penal Code crimes.
+We analyze the DWI statute in detail on the DWI offense page.
 We also maintain our expertise by keeping up with the latest case law affecting DWI cases in Collin County.

 The State of Texas v.
 Vanessa Elaine Hernandez